peterfairfield/anaxis/p/bols.md

 Bols has picked up Sarl, who was acting of a go-between for Mushussu, and has found out since the discovery of the forgeries that Mushussu (via Sarl) was using the Broken Leg as a deaddrop location.
 Sarl also had chalk, vellum and a flask of oil on him.
 Jobs might be:

 1. Go and asses the viabillity of a defunct keep or tower as a base of operations.
-A large subterrain space would be great.
+A large subterran space would be great.

 ### [Kars Island](/l/kars_island.md)